kaibyao/rust-postgres-rest/README.md

 1. Optimization: Convert Strings to &str / statics.
 1. CSV, XML for REST API (nix for now?)
 1. Eventually support dot syntax in INSERT: [See this forum post](https://dba.stackexchange.com/questions/160674/insert-rows-in-two-tables-preserving-connection-to-a-third-table)
+1. Maybe use Diesel's parser instead of SQLParser in order to support HStore and bit/varbit?

 ## To run tests